ELELAB/MAVISp_allosigma2_workflow/ensemble_mode/readme.md

 This repository contains a collection of scripts designed to validate mutation-response site predictions identified with Allosigma using Protein-Structure Network (PSN) path analysis.
 This workflow integrates molecular dynamics (MD) simulations to enhance prediction accuracy by accounting for protein flexibility and persistent long-range interactions.

 N.B.
-This workflow has been designed for a single-chain protein.
+This workflow has been designed for a single-chain protein. (default chain ID used is A)

 ### acPSN Construction
 #### Description